mars0i/masonclj/example/README.md

 (Let me know if you feel that I have made Example too difficult to understand.)

-<p>The agents here are called "snipes", or more specifically `Snipes`.
-They're defined in snipes.clj.</p>
+<p>The agents here are called "snipes",  They're defined in

-<p>Snipes run around in an environment and don't do anything else.
-The
-snipe behavior is implemented in popenv.clj.  ("Popenv" means population-environment; it is the combination of the population and its environment.
+snipes.clj.
+Snipes run around in an environment and don't do anything else.
+The snipe behavior is implemented in popenv.clj.  ("Popenv" means population-environment; it is the combination of the population and its environment.
 In pasta, the environment contains mushrooms, and snipes and mushrooms interact; snipes eat mushrooms.)</p>

 <p>The main MASON control file is Sim.clj, which subclasses MASON's
 `SimState` class.
 Another important file is `GUI.clj`, which